Members 1st CEO Retires; Promotes Sr. Management Team

 Despite the demands of her role in-house, Bartholomew finds time to represent the credit union in the community.
 She has served as ambassador for the Anderson Chamber of Commerce, presented budget classes to local high schools, partnered with the Youth Violence Prevention Council to offer a financial boot-camp program to teens, worked at numerous Chamber golf tournaments, collected and distributed toys for Toys for Tots, and much more.
 Bartholomew earned the Grace Bell award in 2007, given to a woman in the Anderson community who excels in both business and community service.

 “I’m excited for this new role and opportunity to continue developing Members 1st into the finest financial institution in Northern California,” Bartholomew said.

 Members 1st continues to expand its service territory and membership with its recent merger with S.T.A.R.
 Community Credit Union, offering services to Butte and Glenn counties with a branch in Chico.

 About Members 1st Credit Union

-Members 1st Credit Union provides the convenient and relevant financial services our members need to achieve their goals and dreams.
-Membership is available to anyone who lives, works, or worships within Butte, Glenn, Shasta, and Tehama counties.
-For more information, visit one of our five convenient branches, call (530) 222-6060, or visit m1cu.org.
+Members 1st Credit Union is a locally owned cooperative dedicated to providing relevant financial services that our members need to achieve their goals and dreams.
+Members 1st has five branch locations in Redding, Anderson, and Chico.
+Membership is available to anyone who lives, works, worships, owns land, or owns a business within Butte, Glenn, Shasta, and Tehama counties.
+For more information, visit one of our convenient branches, call (530) 222-6060, or visit m1cu.org.

 1380 Hilltop Road